 - Any deviation from these requirements must be approved by the Program for each individual case.
 Admission to the Program with deficiencies is permitted but the course requirements must be met prior to defense of the thesis.
 The Acceptance/Progress Committee will notify the Graduate Director in writing of any deficiencies.
 Notification to the applicant of all deficiencies and a timetable for meeting them will accompany the Admission letter.
 The advisory committee chairman will notify in writing the Graduate Director when the necessary work is complete.
 If no entomology course work is included in the student's course background, he/she may, at the discretion of the advisory committee, be required to enroll in Insect Biology without credit.

-- Financial support derived from the budget of the Department of Entomology (Entomology TA's and above- or below-the-line GA's) or from endowed fellowships restricted to students in the Graduate Program in Entomology shall be limited to no more than a total, from all such sources, of 3 years for students in the M.S.
+- Financial support derived from the budget of the Department of Entomology (Entomology GA's) or from endowed fellowships restricted to students in the Graduate Program in Entomology shall be limited to no more than a total, from all such sources, of 3 years for students in the M.S.
 Program.
-The Graduate School requires that the M.S. normally be completed within 3 years of enrollment for that degree.
+The School of Graduate Studies requires that the M.S. normally be completed within 3 years of enrollment for that degree.

 - The entomology core curriculum for the M.S. degree is: